freenas/freenas-docs/userguide/vms.rst

 the dataset and select it.
 Then add a filename by typing */rancherui.img* at the end of the path in the text box.

-Set the :guilabel:`Disk boot` checkbox, enter a password for the :literal:`rancher` user in the :guilabel:`Password` field, then enter *20G* in the :guilabel:`Disk size` field.
+Set the :guilabel:`Disk boot` option, enter a password for the :literal:`rancher` user in the :guilabel:`Password` field, then enter *20G* in the :guilabel:`Disk size` field.
 Click :guilabel:`OK` to save the device.